Aezlan/ProjectMagenta-Site-Building/README.md

 1. Current Default apache runs on 2.4.55 (2023 Mar)
 2. Using “sudo systemctl apache2” will start that version

-a.
-Check out step by step for how to start 2.4.49
+## Check out step by step for how to start 2.4.49
-3. If apache.service is started from boot and it’s not the correct version
+###If apache.service is started from boot and it’s not the correct version

-a.
-Steps to take
+1. Steps to take

-i.	sudo systemctl stop apache2  / sudo service apache2 stop
+2.	sudo systemctl stop apache2  / sudo service apache2 stop

-ii.	sudo system disable apache2 / sudo update-rc.d apache2 disable
+3.	sudo system disable apache2 / sudo update-rc.d apache2 disable

 ### ↑↑↑Security Measures↓↓↓